The C.S. O'Brien Library

 The C. S. O'Brien Library cannot fulfill requests for photocopies of articles from persons unaffiliated with the Department because it may be a violation of copyright.
 Possible alternatives for obtaining copies of articles are listed below:

-- The Interlibrary Loan Department of your Public Library is the least expensive alternative, many public libraries provide articles for very low fees.
+- The Interlibrary Loan Department of your local library is the least expensive alternative.
+Most college and university libraries extend this service to faculty, staff and students.
+Many public libraries provide articles for very low fees.

 - The National Network of Medical Libraries' Lonesome Doc Services